psocha/psocha.github.io/book-summaries/the-story-of-earth.md

 ### The Rise of Complex Life (0.6 billion years ago to present) ###

 600 million years ago is the first time a modern human would be able to stand on Earth's surface without suffocating from low oxygen or getting burned by UV light because of a lack of a substantial ozone layer.
-In the most recent 600 million years of Earth's history, Earth's climate has been more dynamic than in the boring billion but less so than in the snowball-hothouse periods.
+In the most recent 600 million years of Earth's history, Earth's climate has been more dynamic than during the boring billion but less so than in the snowball-hothouse periods.
 Sea levels have swung hundreds of meters both above and below current levels.
 The atmosphere's oxygen content varied between 15% and 33% (it is currently 21%).